 “Cadillac Motor Car Division wanted to do something for him, so they’re going to certify the vehicle, which means extend the warranty from the factory.”

 However, a source with direct knowledge of the situation tells Newsradio 620 WTMJ that the owner of the original Escalade was driving with a suspended license.

 That source also said that the vehicle was not registered.

-The site of the Cadillac Escalade that was swallowed by a sinkhole is very different today.
-New developments, new businesses, and less sinkholes surround the busy East Side intersection.
+The site of the Cadillac Escalade that was swallowed by an East Side sinkhole is very different today.
+New developments, new businesses, tons of poke, and less sinkholes surround the busy intersection.
 But still, Milwaukee remembers.
-And wishes it had been in Shorewood that night, because that looked kind of fun. [h/t Nicki Vida]
+And wishes it had been in Shorewood that night, because that looked kind of fun.